 33. I'm at home, but the driver will not let my special needs child off the bus until I come to the bus door.
 Can you tell the driver to just open the door and let my child off?

 Our teams of special needs drivers take pride in the transportation of special needs students.
-Due to the Pupil Transportation Department guidelines and for the safety of your child, parents must come to the bus before the special needs student will be allowed off the bus.
+Parents can delineate on their student's Transportation Confidential Card that a parent must come to the bus before the student will be allowed off the bus.
 The student will be brought back to school if a responsible person is not at the bus stop to receive the student.